ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 ## Use the bastion host to access other instances in the VPC
 {: #bastion-host-access-instances}

-In this section, you will create a private subnet with virtual server instance and a security group.
-By default, any subnet created in a VPC is private.
+In this section, you will create a subnet with virtual server instance and a security group.

 If you already have virtual server instances in your VPC that you want to connect to, you can skip the next three sections and start [adding your virtual server instances to the maintenance security group](#add-vsi-to-maintenance).